 A depreciation and scrapping schedule prepared by a quantity surveyor is the best way to ensure that you are maximising your tax deductions for scrapping and new building works and assets, whilst remaining ATO compliant.

-For professional advice about claiming for scrapping of building works and assets, we recommend you speak with our team at Capital Claims Tax Depreciation on 1300 922 220.
+For professional advice about claiming for scrapping of building works Division 43 and plant and equipment assets Division 40, we recommend you speak with our team at Capital Claims Tax Depreciation on 1300 922 220.
+Or you can send an email to email@example.com.

 Mark is an expert quantity surveyor, business owner, public speaker and property developer.
 With 20+ years experience in the construction and quantity surveying industry Mark’s specialist expertise have been sought in consultant capacity by professional bodies such as the National Institute of Accountants and the National Tax and Accountants Association, and he has presented at various property and tax seminars and expos nationwide.
 Mark holds a Bachelor of Construction Management from the University of Newcastle, is an affiliate member of the Australian Institute of Quantity Surveyors and a Registered Tax Agent.View all posts by Mark Wilkins